-If possible, the start of the first azimuth gate (the first pulse) always points due north and the first range bin is that starting at the radar.
-This azimuthal precision may not be achievable in practice, in which case the first azimuth gate is the one in the sweep with a starting azimuthal angle closest to 0°.
+The start of the first azimuth gate (the first pulse) always points due north and the first range bin is that starting at the radar.
 This applies to data representing a full sweep, but not sector scans.
 For full sweeps, this implies that the first azimuth gate covers the interval 0-1° assuming 360 azimuth gates per scan.
 Azimuth gates are ordered clockwise except for sector scans which can be clockwise or counter-clockwise.
 In other words, range bins are stored in the array's equivalent X-dimension and azimuth gates in the Y-dimension.
 There is no mechanism for specifying missing azimuth gates or range bins in SCAN objects.
 This means that partial scans/rays must be filled-in in order to complete them.
 Filled-in areas are identified by the "nodata" value specified in the corresponding what Group.
 Radiated areas with no echo are represented with the "undetect" value also in the corresponding what Group.
 Alternatively, collections of rays can be stored in the RAY object, and sectors can be stored in the AZIM object.
-The first azimuth gate in the scan does not have to be the first ray of data collected for that scan, but the /datasetn/where/algate Attribute contains the information on this, thereby allowing a temporal reconstruction of the data collection.
+The first azimuth gate in the scan does not have to be the first ray of data collected for that scan, but the /datasetn/where/algateAttribute contains the information on this, thereby allowing a temporal reconstruction of the data collection.

 All full-sweep data must be sorted according to the above description: clockwise and starting from north, even if they haven't been acquired that way.
-Azimuthal overlap is not allowed.
-Rays whose starting azimuthal angle go beyond 360 degrees from algate, ie. start a second sweep or replicate previous rays, must be omitted.
-It is therefore the responsibility of each supplier to comply with this specification.
+It is therefore the responsibility of each supplier to comply with these specification.